koubachi-sensor/api-docs/encryption.md

 ## Content

-The original content consists of valid JSON data.
+The original content consists of JSON-like data.
+The smart devices don't send valid JSON, the only difference to valid JSON is that the smart devices serialize strings with single quotes (`'`) instead of double quotes (`"`).
+In the following parts of this API documentation we still call it JSON.

 ## Padding